shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 #### 3.4 The "Provided Copy": What You Receive for Grant-Back Use (License Clauses 3.d & 4.e.iv)

-A significant aspect of the VOD Reaction License concerns the specific copy of the Licensee's Derivative Work you may request and receive for grant-back reuse.
+A significant aspect of the VRL concerns the specific copy of the Licensee's Derivative Work you may request and receive for grant-back reuse.
 To manage this, Clause 3.d of the License defines key terms: the "Published Version" (the Derivative Work as publicly distributed by the Licensee) and the "Provided Copy" (the digital copy prepared for and delivered to you, particularly for grant-back).

 <details>
 <summary>Understanding what you are entitled to in this "Provided Copy" is key.</summary>